LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Measuring-Quality-of-Grammars.md

 Generation: A Software Evolution Perspective.
 MSc Thesis.
 University of Amsterdam, Master of Software Engineering, August 30, 2018. [[pdf]](http://www.scriptiesonline.uba.uva.nl/document/661986)

 **Proceedings.**
-The full proceedings (the collection of papers) of FDG 2018 can be found here at DBLP [[url]](https://dblp.uni-trier.de/db/conf/fdg/fdg2018.html).
+The full proceedings (the collection of papers) of FDG 2018 can be found here at dblp [[url]](https://dblp.uni-trier.de/db/conf/fdg/fdg2018.html).
 The papers are available on the ACM digital library [[url]](https://dl.acm.org/citation.cfm?id=3235765).
 In case you don't have access, most authors share a pre-print you might find via Google Scholar.